kartiktripat/LIBcore/README.md

 ---

 ## 📬 Contributions
-This project was developed by Kartik Tripathi, Steven Le, Alejandro Fernandez and Thomas Tran.
+This project was developed by Kartik Tripathi.
 Contributions, forks, and feedback are welcome.

 ---